 10 – 15 minutes late

-If you arrive more that 10 minutes late it may be that the adviser cannot help you because we will have given your appointment to someone else.
+If you arrive more than 10 minutes late, we might not be able to see you, because we have given your appointment to someone else.
 It will depend very much on the circumstances of that particular day.

 15 – 45 minutes late

-If you arrive more that 15 minutes late we will have assumed that you were not going to attend your appointment.
-Also, because other clients will be scheduled to be seen, it is unlikely that we will be able to advise you and you will need to return on another day.
+If you arrive more than 15 minutes late, we will assume that you are not going to attend your appointment.
+Because other clients will be scheduled in, it is unlikely we will be able to advise you, and you will need to return another day.

 If you cannot attend your appointment

-- If you are not able to attend your appointment, please telephone 01252 878435 as soon as you can.
+If you are not able to attend your appointment, please telephone 01252 878435 as soon as you can.
 This will allow us to give your “slot” to someone else.
-If unanswered you are able to leave a message during the hours of 9 – 5, alternatively you can email us on firstname.lastname@example.org or even pop in in advance of your appointment to let us know you will be unable to attend.
+If unanswered, you are able to leave a message during the hours of 9:00 – 17:00.
+Alternatively, you can email us on firstname.lastname@example.org or pop in before your appointment to let us know you can’t attend.

-- If it is your first cancelled appointment then we will try and give you another appointment as soon as possible.
+If it is your first cancelled appointment, we will try and give you another appointment as soon as possible.